Diversity and Inclusion

 Encouraging diversity and inclusion to nurture creativity and innovation

-Alstom is an international company.
+Alstom is an international company and our People Vision truly embodies the essence of Diversity & Inclusion.
 Wherever we operate, and across all our businesses and product lines, we want to create an inclusive culture in which diversity is recognised and valued.

 By bringing together people from diverse backgrounds and giving everyone the opportunity to contribute their knowledge, skills, experiences and perspectives, we create shared value for Alstom and its stakeholders while reflecting the diversity of our customers.